 While known for its pasta-heavy mains, Olive Garden’s soup, salad, and breadsticks combo easily works as a satisfactory meal.
 Opt for the vegan-friendly minestrone soup and pair it with the Famous House Salad.
 The salad is vegan when ordered without croutons or Italian dressing—just substitute it for olive oil and balsamic vinegar.

 Like The Cheesecake Factory, Olive Garden has yet to veganize any of its tantalizing dessert options.
-While we wait for a plant-based version of the warm Italian doughnuts, tiramisu, and chocolate brownie lasagna, we’ll seek something sweet elsewhere (like at one of these chain ice cream shops).
+While we wait for a plant-based version of the warm Italian doughnuts, tiramisu, and chocolate brownie lasagna, we’ll seek something sweet elsewhere.